nipreps/petprep/docs/workflows.rst

 three translations) per time-step is written and fed to the :ref:`confounds workflow <pet_confounds>`.

+The smoothing kernel width and onset of motion estimation can be customized via the :option:`--hmc-fwhm` and :option:`--hmc-start-time` command line options.
+By default a 10 mm FWHM Gaussian is applied and estimation begins at 120 s.

 Susceptibility Distortion Correction (SDC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 One of the major problems that affects :abbr:`EPI (echo planar imaging)` data